Mostafa1Jamal1/alx-low_level_programming/0x03-debugging/README.md

 - 0-main.c > is a source code for a program that test that the function positive_or_negative() gives the correct output when given a case of 0.

+- 1-main.c > is a source code for a program to demonistrate the infint loop error